Frau Holle: Summary

-A rich widow has one lazy daughter whom she spoils and a kind, hardworking stepdaughter whom she forces to do all the housework.
-Every day, the stepdaughter would sit outside the cottage and spin beside the well.
+A rich widow has one lazy daughter, whom she spoils, and a kind, hardworking stepdaughter, whom she forces to do all the housework.
+Every day, the stepdaughter sits outside the cottage and spins beside the well.

 One day, the diligent girl is spinning when she pricks her finger on the spindle.
 As she leans over the well to wash the blood away, the spindle falls from her hand and sinks out of sight.
 The girl runs to her stepmother, who orders her to fetch the spindle.
 Terrified, the girl jumps in the well.

 The girl finds herself in a beautiful meadow.
 She comes upon an oven full of bread.
 The loaves of bread ask to be taken out before they burn.
 With a baker's peel, she takes all the bread out and walks on.
 Then she comes to an apple tree that asks for its fruit to be harvested.
 The girl does so by shaking the tree and gathering the apples into a pile before continuing on her way.
 Finally, she comes to a small house of an old woman with big teeth which frighten the girl.
 However, the old woman, whose name is Frau Holle, offers the girl food and shelter in exchange for one task: every day, the girl must shake the featherbed pillows and coverlet when she makes Frau Holle's bed; whenever the feathers fly out, snow covers the girl's world.
 The girl agrees to work for Frau Holle, and always shakes the old woman's featherbed to bring out the snowflakes.